-- Water bottles must have a closable lid with a pushup top to prevent spills.
-Disposable water bottles are not permitted. - Water bottles must be clearly labeled with the student's first and last name in permanent marker - Water bottles must contain water only: NO juice, sports drinks, or energy drinks - Water bottles are to be taken home daily by the student to be washed and refilled for the next school day - Water will only be consumed at the beginning of class or the end of class or at the discretion of the teacher supervising water bottle use - Students may not leave class to refill the water bottle
+- Water bottles must be 20 ounces or less and have a closable lid with a pushup top to prevent spills.
+Disposable water bottles are not permitted. - Water bottles must be clearly labeled with the student's first and last name in permanent marker

-- Water bottles are not to be in close proximity to technology equipment and are not permitted in the computer lab or library - Water bottles are not permitted during exams, science labs, or other activities where student safety is a concern - Throwing or flipping bottles, pouring or squeezing the contents on another student or teacher, students' property, or school property will result in loss of water bottle privilege and disciplinary action - School administration and teaching staff reserve the right to direct, supervise, and modify water bottle use in school as it applies to the curriculum, specific academic activities, and student safety - Failure to abide by any of the above guidelines will result in loss of the student's water bottle privilege.
+- Water bottles must contain water only: NO juice, sports drinks, or energy drinks - Water bottles are to be taken home daily by the student to be washed and refilled for the next school day - Water will only be consumed at the beginning of class or the end of class or at the discretion of the teacher supervising water bottle use - Students may not leave class to refill the water bottle without the teachers approval - Water bottles are not to be in close proximity to technology equipment and are not permitted in the computer lab or library - Water bottles are not permitted during exams, science labs, computer room or other activities where student safety is a concern - Throwing or flipping bottles, pouring or squeezing the contents on another student or teacher, students' property, or school property will result in loss of water bottle privilege and disciplinary action - School administration and teaching staff reserve the right to direct, supervise, and modify water bottle use in school as it applies to the curriculum, specific academic activities, and student safety - Failure to abide by any of the above guidelines will result in loss of the student's water bottle privilege.